 EVE Online has a reputation for malicious schemes, but one player has taken that to troubling new lows.
-Earlier this month, the EVE community was rocked by news that a player had attempted to take her own life after being harassed by multiple players.
-EVE Online's reputation as a seemed to have bled into real life with tragic results.
+In October 2016, the EVE community was rocked by news that a player had attempted to take her own life after being harassed by multiple players.
+EVE Online's reputation as a brutal sandbox MMO seemed to have bled into real life with tragic results.
 In response, donation drives were set up for her benefit and a campaign to raise awareness for mental illness took root in the community.
-But thanks to an by Imperium News, an EVE news site, things took an even darker turn when it was discovered that the whole incident was an elaborate scam by one player.
+But thanks to an investigation by Imperium News, an EVE news site, things took an even darker turn when it was discovered that the whole incident was an elaborate scam by one player.

 A troubling tale

-On October 4th, a Facebook user claiming to be a personal friend of Olivia's to an unofficial , detailing how the harassment Olivia suffered from reaching out on B4R drove her to attempt suicide.
+On October 4th, 2016, a Facebook user claiming to be a personal friend of Olivia's posted to an unofficial EVE Online Facebook page, detailing how the harassment Olivia suffered from reaching out on B4R drove her to attempt suicide.
 At the time of that post, she had been in the hospital for a number of days.
 "She needed fucking help," he wrote.
 "And the shittiest fuckers in EVE decided to give her the opposite."
-That story was later by another woman on Facebook claiming to be Olivia's sister.
+That story was later verified (opens in new tab) by another woman on Facebook claiming to be Olivia's sister.

 "As someone who's lost friends both in EVE and in real life due to suicide fuck whoever would encourage someone to take their own life," wrote one player.

-EVE Online has a reputation as a brutal virtual world where players are free to scam, cheat, and destroy one another without consequence.
-It's given rise to incredible stories, like a group of assassins a corporation and murder its CEO—a mission that took almost a year to complete.
+EVE Online has a reputation as a vicious virtual world where players are free to scam, cheat, and destroy one another without consequence.
+It's given rise to incredible stories, like a group of assassins hired to infiltrate a corporation and murder its CEO—a mission that took almost a year to complete.
 Despite all that skulduggery, even EVE's coldest killers believed Olivia's story and wanted to help.

 , a prominent member of the EVE community, put it perfectly in his video responding to Olivia's story: "We will scam you, we will hunt you down, we will destroy you.
 We will do everything we can to make your in-game experience miserable.
 But we have a poker face … we will go out and have a drink with our enemies.
 We will laugh with all of our friends that are trying to kill each other in-game."
 In EVE, players will be merciless to one another, but that comes with the understanding that it's all in good fun.
 White wanted it clearly understood that, despite all the backstabbing in-game, players were respected in real life.

 Disturbed by her story, the community banded together in support of Olivia.
-A movement called "Her Name is Olivia" grew out of a by another popular EVE news website, The Neocom, and began spreading as players stood up against online harassment.
+A movement called "Her Name is Olivia" grew out of a post by another popular EVE news website, The Neocom, and began spreading as players stood up against online harassment.
 Though a GoFundMe campaign was quickly shut down, I'm told players donated everything from in-game money to gift cards to Olivia.
-One of those drives accrued over 15 billion ISK, EVE's virtual currency, valued at roughly $300.
-That's not to mention that plans were also being made to donate a Keepstar citadel—EVE Online's —to Olivia, which alone would've amounted to a whopping 300 billion ISK.
+One of those drives accrued over 15 billion ISK, EVE's virtual currency, which was valued at around $300 in 2016.
+That's not to mention that plans were also being made to donate a Keepstar citadel—EVE Online's gargantuan space station—to Olivia, which alone would've amounted to a whopping 300 billion ISK.

 Pulling the thread

 During the weeks since Olivia's story went public, members of B4R, Manifesto., and Imperium News began investigating what happened to Olivia.
 Their goal wasn't to disprove Olivia's claims but to find those responsible and make sure that they were banned.
 EVE community manager Paul Elsy also confirmed that CCP Games was investigating the alleged abuse.
-"This is something we have zero tolerance for, and frankly this kind of behaviour disgusts me," he in a Reddit thread.
-CCP has yet to officially address the issue.
+"This is something we have zero tolerance for, and frankly this kind of behaviour disgusts me," he wrote in a Reddit thread.

 During those investigations by the community, however, things took a troubling twist.
 Imperium News discovered that the pictures used in Olivia and her sister's Facebook profiles were stolen from different Twitter and Instagram accounts owned by people who had no connection to EVE Online.
 Upon reaching out to the alliance that Olivia's corporation belonged to, no one could confirm who her character was or if she even existed.